All Episodes

 Do something about your dad's immigration practices, you feckless.

-The biggest terror threat in this country is white men, most of them radicalized right up to the right.
+The biggest terror threat in this country is white men, most of them radicalized up to the right.

 I thought he should have punched him in the face.

-Why is he on the escalator and called Mexicans rapists and mergers?
+I said, even if he lost, he insulted your wife on the escalator and called Mexicans rapists and murders.

-He said, Well, what do you think I should have done?
+He said, well, what do you think I should have done?

 I said, I think you should have punched him in the face and then gotten out of the race.